September 22, 2021Read more

-Dr. Václav Sebera, researcher, main research area: wood mechanic and wood composites
+Václav Sebera, researcher at InnoRenew CoE; main area of research: wood mechanics and wood composites

 - Where were you living in childhood and where do you live now?